MinuLia/MinuAntiBots/README.md

 # MinuAntiBots
 Just a simple Discord Bot.
-Used to block flood on your server.
+Used to prevent flood on your server.

 ---
 ## Requirements